Ireland is a global aviation finance powerhouse thanks to our favourable tax regime and an unsurpassed talent pool.

 Digitilisation is set to transform the cumbersome and time-consuming process of aircraft trading and leasing.
 Trading in the aviation sector is about to experience some turbulence.
 The impact of technology will be keenly felt as the sector begins to modernise, with blockchain and digitalisation of leases hopefully leading to further efficiencies and cost savingsalleviating the heavy burden of what is still a largely paper-based system.

-Kieran O’Brien of KPMG aviation finance and leasing agrees that aviation trading is still “a fairly manual concept”.
+Kieran O’Brien of KPMG aviation finance agrees that aviation trading is still “a fairly manual concept”.
 “If company A wants to sell an aircraft to company B, there is a huge amount of work in terms of the aircraft’s records.
 There have been some advances in terms of document management systems, but they are just document repositories, the documents are still PDFs,” he explains.
 “You are talking about wading through pages and pages of data – it’s time-consuming and labour-intensive.
 There is no question that GATS will be helpful.”

 O’Brien notes that Irish finance company Fexco won a fiercely competitive global tender process to develop the platform upon which GATS will operate.
 “This is really positive for Ireland as an aviation hub,” he notes.